Profsain/alx-system_engineering-devops/0x00-shell_basics/README.md

 rmdir /tmp/holberton/: To delete holberton directory

 cd .. : To change from the present working directory to the previous one

+ls . : To list content of the current working directory

+ls .. : To list content of the parent current working directory

+cp -u *.html .. : To copy all .html files from the current woriking directory to the parent of the working directory.
+Only copy files that did not exist in the parent of the working directory